kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 know that this has succeeded?
 -->

-* Expose CPUSet assignments to containers via the downward API volume with `DownwardAPIAssignedResources` feature gate enabled:
-   + `assigned.cpuset`: the desired exclusive cpuset (Linux cpuset format, e.g. `0-3,7,12-15`).
-Empty string when no exclusive CPUs are assigned.
 * Allow pods to optionally specify a scale-down grace period via the `scaleDownGracePeriodSeconds` field in the Pod spec.
 * When a pod specifies `scaleDownGracePeriodSeconds`, wait at least that duration before applying the new cpuset configuration when a container scales down.
 * The `scaleDownGracePeriodSeconds` value must be between 0s and 10s.
 Setting it to 0s or leaving it unset disables the delay before applying the cpuset, preserving the existing behavior.
 The 10s maximum bounds how long a pod can hold CPUs it no longer requests, since those CPUs are not available to other pods until the delay expires.